 On a cool day, the hot springs at Caledon Hotel and Spa, just 45 minutes’ drive from Phillipskop, are an appealing option.
 Day visitors can enjoy all the facilities in the Spa, including the historic Victorian bathhouse, cascading pools ranging in temperature from pleasantly warm to very hot, Jacuzzi, sauna and Fitness Centre.
 It is best to phone in advance to avoid disappointment, and you may be able to get a mid-week deal including lunch as well as entry to the Spa.

 The southern African coastline is well-known as a perilous region for shipping, particulary between Danger Point at Gansbaai and Cape Agulhas.
-The lighthouses at Danger Point and Cape Agulhas, built to provide warnings to vessels, are now open to the public and tell fascinating stories of the past and the many unfortunate wrecks that litter this coastline.
-Danger Point Lighthouse is open Mon-Fri, 10:00-3:00 (reservations only during winter); Cape Agulhas Lighthouse is open daily, 9:00-5:00.
+The lighthouses at Danger Point and Cape Agulhas, built to provide warnings to vessels, are now open to the public and tell fascinating stories of the past and the many unfortunate wrecks that litter this coastline – please do check current opening times before visiting.
 A further lighthouse is found at Quoin Point, between the above 2 lighthouses.
-This unusual steel lattice tower lighthouse can only be reached by a 4x4 vehicle.
+This unusual steel lattice tower lighthouse can only be reached by a 4×4 vehicle.

 There are numerous markets to enjoy in the local area.
 In Stanford, the Saturday morning market is popular, and on the last Friday evening of each month the sunset market is well worth a visit, offering food, craft stalls, musical entertainment, and a great atmosphere.
 Check out the events page at Stanford Info for the current dates and times.
 The craft market on the sea-front in Hermanus is lovely place to browse and buy African crafts, and the Hermanus Country Market, next to the cricket grounds, is open every Saturday morning, offering a good variety of produce, furnishings and trinkets.

 Phillipskop is a great base for mountain biking.
-For the kids, cycle rides to Klein River Cheese or Stanford Hills are lovely outings from Phillipskop.
+For the kids, cycle rides to the Klein River or Stanford Hills are lovely outings from Phillipskop.
 You can also cycle further afield from Phillipskop – try the loop into Stanford, or cross the R326 and take the dirt road towards Elim.
-There are several mountain bike trails at Beloftebos, just 20 minutes from here, and in the Hemel and Aarde Valley in Hermanus.
-The 2017 Cape Epic route traverses our upper boundary on the ridge, and comes down the hillside on neighbouring land.

 A variety of museums are on offer in the surrounding area.
 In Hermanus you can learn more about the heritage of the area at the Old Harbour Museum on the seafront; in Caledon you can step into the past and learn about life in the Victorian era in this region at the Caledon Museum; and in Bredasdorp a visit the Shipwreck Museum is a must if you are interested in maritime history and the many shipwrecks along this dangerous stretch of the southern coast of Africa.
 The historic village of Genadendal is well worth a visit.
 The site of the oldest mission station in South Africa, much of the village of Genadendal is now a museum, and there is plenty to see.
 The pretty village of Elim was also a Moravian Mission Station, and you can learn more about the community’s history at the Heritage Centre in the Old Mill Tearooms.